NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

-The key point of this form of binary search is that left endpoint always satifies condition but right endpoint always not satifies condition.
+The key point of this form of binary search is that the left endpoint always satisfies the condition while the right endpoint always does not.
-So, we initialize left and right endpoint to **left close and right open**, and we eventually return left endpoint, since left endpoint always satifies condition.
+Therefore, we initialize the left and right endpoints to be **left closed and right open**, and we eventually return the left endpoint since it always satisfies the condition.
-Similarly, if we want to return right endpoint, that is right endpoint always satifies condition, we should initialize left and right endpoint to **left open and right close**.
+Similarly, if we want to return the right endpoint (i.e., the right endpoint always satisfies the condition), we should initialize the left and right endpoints to be **left open and right closed**.

-The function `binsearch` just the last section of `hash_search`, so we omit it.
+The function `binsearch` is actually the last part of `hash_search`, so we'll omit it for now.

 ```c
 /*